natesilva/koa-generic-session-sequelize/README.md

 Store Koa sessions in a database using Sequelize.

+## Compatibility

+Sequelize 4.12.0 or higher is supported.

 ## Usage

 This session storage provider works with [koa-generic-session](https://github.com/koajs/generic-session) (session middleware for Koa).
 It also works with [koa-session-minimal](https://github.com/longztian/koa-session-minimal), but koa-generic-session is recommended.